ProjectDebbie/pubmed_standardization/README.md

 ## Description

-The input directory contains the PubMeds *.gz files, so the first task executed for the library is unzip the files.
+The input directory contains PubMed's *.gz files.

-After unziped the files, the standardization begins,  the xml's PubMed that contains the articles are readed and generate for each article a PMIDXXX.txt.
+The first task executed for the library is unzipping the files.
+Thereafter, PubMed xml files containing the abstracts are read and for each article a new text file is generated, and named using the PMID identifier: PMIDXXX.txt.

-This library can be use as a step of a pipeline with the objective of generates plain text of the PubMed articles.
+This library can be use as an intermediate step in any pipeline required to generate plain text from PubMed abstracts in xml format.

-The actual format is of the plain text files is:
+After standardization, each text file contains the following (in this order):

 year month
 pmid